marcobonici/marcobonici.github.io/blog/capse.md

 ## Installation & Usage

 Installing Capse.jl is quite easy.
-After moving to the package environment, you have to type

-`Pkg` comes with a REPL.
-Enter the Pkg REPL by pressing `]` from the Julia REPL.
+After moving to the package environment, you can enter the Pkg REPL by pressing `]` from the Julia REPL.
 To get back to the Julia REPL, press `Ctrl+C` or backspace (when the REPL cursor is at the beginning of the input).

 Upon entering the Pkg REPL, you should see the following prompt:

 ```
 (@v1.9) pkg>
 ```
-Now you can install AbstractEmulator.jl, the higher level package I use to develop my emulators, and Capse.jl
+Now you can install AbstractEmulator.jl[^abstractemu], the higher level package I use to develop my emulators, and Capse.jl
 ```
 (@v1.9) pkg> add https://github.com/CosmologicalEmulators/AbstractEmulator.jl
 (@v1.9) pkg> add https://github.com/CosmologicalEmulators/Capse.jl
 ```

-This is something that should work with no particol effort.
-After installation, can move back to the standard `Julia` REPL, load the following packages
+This is something that should work with no particular effort.
+After installation, to move back to the standard `Julia` REPL, load the following packages
 ```julia
 using SimpleChains
 using Static